-ACTIVITY: The Agency will utilize ESG funds to provide homelessness prevention services to at-risk individuals and families.
+ACTIVITY: The Agency will utilize ESG funds to provide emergency shelter and essential services to homeless individuals and families.

-PROJECTED OUTPUTS/OUTCOMES: The Agency will provide assistance to twenty-five (25) unduplicated households.
+PROJECTED OUTPUTS/OUTCOMES: The Agency will provide assistance to two hundred and ten (210) unduplicated individuals, with an estimated unit cost of \$22.85 per client.

-MATCHING FUNDS: Match funds in the amount of \$34,500 are expected to come from cash expended in allowable costs and private funds.
+MATCHING FUNDS: Match funds in the amount of \$135,000 are expected to come from private funds.

-PROGRAM INCOME: ESG requires that program income be applied to the matching contribution, which represents the non-federal share of the project provided by Heart of Florida United Way, Inc.
+PROGRAM INCOME: ESG requires that program income be applied to the matching contribution, which represents the non-federal share of the project provided by Coalition for the Homeless of Central Florida, Inc.